The Winner Twins

-Brittany and Brianna Winner, also known as the Winner Twins (born 1995), are science fiction authors known for their popular self-published novels.
+Brittany and Brianna Winner, also known as the Winner Twins (born 1995), are science fiction authors known for their self-published novels.

 Biography

-Brianna and Brittany were born in 1995, and developed dyslexia and dysgraphia.
-They began writing in middle school with their father, under the pen name J.B.B.
+Brianna and Brittany were born in 1995, and began writing in middle school with their father, under the pen name J.B.B.
 Winner.
-They published their first novel,The Strand Prophecy, when they were 12, and it attracted national attention by the following year.
+They published their first novel,The Strand Prophecy, when they were 12, and it attracted national attention the following year.
 It was an illustrated story about a rapid evolutionary cycle on Earth, with a scientist superhero as the lead character.

 In 2018, they began collaborating with Todd McCaffrey, publishing the Twin Soul series and the novel The Magpie's War.

-They co-founded a non-profit, Motivate 2 Learn, to promote youth literacy and education and to inspire children with learning disabilities like dyslexia and ADHD.
+The twins developed dyslexia and dysgraphia early in life, and promote youth literacy and education to inspire children with learning disabilities.